-The first museum of its kind in Los Angeles, the Cayton Museum offers 21,000-square-feet of discovery-based exhibits, more than 35 child-directed exhibits, and immersive play and hands-on learning for children ages 0 to 10 throughout.
+The first museum of its kind in Los Angeles, the Cayton Museum offers 21,000-square-feet of discovery-based exhibits, more than 35 child-directed exhibits, and immersive play and hands-on learning for children for children.

-With a robust offering of public programs, workshops, classes, camps and arts, and cultural activities seven days a week, the museum is designed around core universal values, giving children, youth, and families a unique space to practice their best selves.
+Public programs, workshops, classes, camps and arts, and cultural activities are offered seven days a week.
+The museum is designed around core universal values, giving children, youth, and families a unique space to practice their best selves.

 The Cayton Museum Santa Monica is located on the third floor of the popular open-air retail and hospitality destination, Santa Monica Place.